 Both the Associate Degree Nursing and Practical Nursing programs have competitive admission processes.
-Admission to the College does not automatically entitle a student to admission to the either program.
-Instead, students must apply for admission to both the College and to either program of study.
+Admission to the College does not automatically entitle a student to admission to either program.
+Instead, students must apply for admission to both the College and to nursing programs.